-- 10. A water-focused congruency between community groups and agendas exists in VLAWMO. - A. Notes and minutes from VLAWMO each meeting will be posted on the website for stakeholders and the public.
-VLAWMO will keep a count of how many stakeholders it engages with annually.
-(PI 3-2-1, 3-2-3). - B. VLAWMO will provide an annual general summary for complex and potentially contentious issues in the watershed.
-The summary will be posted on the VLAWMO website, and presented to the TEC and BOD (PI 3-2-2).
-One summary. - C. At least once annually, VLAWMO will form a unique, creative partnership with a community group to host a watershed stewardship event, ice-cream social, film screening, or workshop.
+- 10. Foster a water-focused congruency between various community groups and agendas - A. Within the first year of the EOP, the agencies tab on the VLAWMO website will contain a list of links to VLAWMO stakeholders (PI 3-2-1, 3-2-3).
+At least 30 website hits to this portion of the site will be the measure of this effort. - B. Notes and minutes from VLAWMO each meeting will be posted on the website for stakeholders and the public. - C. VLAWMO will provide an annual general summary for complex and potentially contentious issues in the watershed.
+The summary will be posted on the VLAWMO website, and other local venues as needed (PI 3-2-2).
+At least one helpful reference to this summary when working with complex issues in the watershed will be a measure of this effort. - D. At least once annually, VLAWMO will form a unique, creative partnership with a community group to host a watershed stewardship event, ice-cream social, film screening, or workshop.
 Event will combine different organization values and bring people together on the focus of water.
-Examples include a shallow lakes forum, storm drain stenciling, macroinvertebrate training, or community trash pick-up (PI 3-2-1, 3-3-1) A minimum of one
+Examples include a shallow lakes forum, storm drain stenciling, macroinvertebrate training, or community trash pick-up (PI 3-2-1, 3-3-1) A minimum of one event will be a result of this effort.

 - 10. A. Keeping the list accurate as networks and partnerships expand and change. - 10.
 B. Maintaining consistency and timeliness in postings - 10.
 C. Keeping a neutral tone while striving to be first and foremost educational.
-Use summaries to build comradery, understanding, and initiative for our water resources.
+Use summaries to build comradery, understanding, and initiative for our water resources. - 10.
+D. Consistently creating new partnerships while still maintaining previous partnerships.

-Desired outcome: #2, 6, 7 Sub-watershed: all, goose lake
+Desired outcome: #2, 6, 7

+Sub-watershed: all, goose lake